-Nutrient management laws passed by the Maryland Legislature in 1998 required that University of Maryland nutrient management guidelines be followed on state property and commercially managed turfgrass sites, including golf courses.
-In 2011, additional regulations were enacted that further specify how N and P may be applied to turfgrass in Maryland, including golf courses, and that require state training and certification of nutrient applicators.
+Nutrient management laws passed by the Maryland Legislature in 1998 required that University of Maryland nutrient management guidelines be followed on state property and commercially managed turfgrass sites.
+In 2011, additional regulations were enacted that further specify how N and P may be applied to turfgrass in Maryland, including athletic fields, and that require state training and certification of nutrient applicators.
 These new laws regarding turfgrass fertilizer applications became effective in 2013.
-The following information serves as a nutrient management guideline for the maintenance of golf courses in Maryland.
+The following information serves as a nutrient management guideline for the maintenance of athletic fields in Maryland.